slz2003/RFCScope-/Errata_filtering/Result_manual/9803-2/packetizer_raw_output.md

 Clarify in the specification whether the TTL extension must be supported for both domains and hosts, and define the required behavior when an <info> command is received for an object type that is not supported.

-**Severity:** Medium
-  *Basis:* The ambiguity may lead to varying interpretations and implementation strategies, potentially causing interoperability issues, though it does not directly break the protocol.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Scope Expert: ResidualUncertainties

 ---